DXHeroes/oas_course/README.md

 [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/basics.html)

 [jsonschema.net](https://jsonschema.net/) to create JSON Schemas from JSON objects.
+Another useful tool is [json-to-yaml](https://jsonformatter.org/json-to-yaml) to convert JSON Schema to YAML.
 Also most of the modern LLMs can generate JSON Schema from natural language.
+Feel free to use any tools you want but make sure that **you understand the schema you are creating**.

 ### 1.1 Basic JSON Schema